zh250/RevokeSuspiciousCerts/Linux/README.md

 ``` python
 ./certificate_pinning_test.py
 ```
-Mention: the script cannot work well because M2Crypto cannot be installed successfully
+Mention: the script cannot work because [M2Crypto](https://pypi.org/project/M2Crypto/) cannot be installed successfully

-Further mention: for newer versions of debian-based Linux, such packages should be installed via `sudo apt install python3-XYZ` rather than 'pip3 install XYZ'.
-However, the package python3-M2Crypto does not exist, Although M2Cypto has pip package yet, traditional installation method is deprecated, and `pip install XYZ` is more suitable for venv
+Further mention: for newer versions of Debian-based Linux, modules should be installed via `sudo apt install python3-XYZ` rather than `pip3 install XYZ`.
+However, the module *python3-M2Crypto* does not exist, Although M2Cypto has pip module yet, traditional installation method is deprecated, and `pip install XYZ` is more suitable for `venv`

+---

 This should reveal any HTTPS Man-In-The-Middle devices that may eavesdrop your connection (with Google), including but not limited to a transparent